ENTRIES FOR 2020 ARE NOW CLOSED.

 The Victorian Community History Awards are proudly presented by Public Record Office Victoria and the Royal Historical Society of Victoria.

 The Awards recognise excellence and originality in historical storytelling.
 The range of award categories reflects the variety of formats that can be used to enrich the lives of Victorians through history.

 Please read the conditions of entry carefully before entering.

-The Awards Ceremony will be held in October 2019 coinciding with History Week.
-This year, for the first time, a shortlist will be announced approximately one month before the awards ceremony.
+The Awards Ceremony will be held in October 2020 coinciding with History Month.
+A shortlist will be announced approximately one month before the awards ceremony.

 Need more information?